mailersend/mailersend-firebase/PREINSTALL.md

+# Setup

+Before installing this extension, set up the following Firebase service in your Firebase project:

+- [Cloud Firestore](https://firebase.google.com/docs/firestore/quickstart) collection in your Firebase project.

+Then, in the MailerSend dashboard:

+- Add a [domain](https://app.mailersend.com/domains) and verify it editing your DNS records.
+- Create a new [API token](https://app.mailersend.com/api-tokens) with full access.

+# Using the extension

 Use this extension to send emails that contain the information from documents added to a specified Cloud Firestore collection.

 Adding a document triggers this extension to send an email built from the document's fields.